List of Pirates of the Caribbean characters: SyrenaSyrena, portrayed by Àstrid Bergès-Frisbey, is a mermaid who appears in On Stranger Tides. She does not appear to be as hostile as the other mermaids. Following the battle at Whitecap Bay, she is captured by Blackbeard's crew, who need a mermaid's tear to activate the Fountain of Youth. When the glass tank Syrena is being carried in shatters, she changes to a human form, causing missionary Philip Swift to remove his shirt and cover her. Philip then carries her due to her inability to walk and names her in an attempt to make Blackbeard realize she is a person and not a creature. Philip and Syrena develop a strong bond.

 Syrena refuses to cry, even under the threat of torture.
 Blackbeard exploits her affection for Philip to obtain Syrena's tears of joy.
 Syrena is left to die, but a mortally wounded Philip returns to cut her loose.
 She gives the magical chalices necessary for the Fountain's ritual to Jack Sparrow, telling him not to waste her tear.
-Syrena kisses Philip and pulls him underwater.

-Their final fate is ambiguous.
-It is stated in the film that a mermaid's kiss can save a sailor from drowning; however, mythological sirens are known for seducing sailors and leading them to their deaths.
+Syrena returns to Philip, who begs Syrena for her forgiveness.
+She tells him that she can save his life, and kisses him; it is believed that a mermaid's kiss can save a man from drowning.
+Syrena pulls Philip under the water and swims away; her final fate is unknown.